-- 1. The raster itself, sometimes coordinates are literally 'written' on the raster.
+- 1. The raster itself sometimes provides crosses with coordinates 'written' on the image.
 In this case you can enter the coordinates manually. - 2.
-Other georeferenced data, this can be either vector or raster data that contain the same objects/features that you have on the raster that you want to georeference.
+Using already georeferenced layers, this can be either vector or raster data that contain the same objects/features that you have on the image that you want to georeference and the projection you want to have your image.
 In this case you can enter the coordinates by clicking on the reference dataset loaded in QGIS map canvas.